 Latin anima, breath, soul

 In traditional two-kingdom systems, the multicellular animals were referred to broadly as metazoa to distinguish them from one-celled "animals," the protozoa.
-In our classification scheme, the traditional protozoa belong to Kingdom Protoctista; in our system, animals may be defined as multicellular, heterotrophic, diploid organisms that develop anisogamously—from two different haploid gametes, a large egg and a smaller sperm.
+In the classification scheme of Margulis, the traditional protozoa belong to Kingdom Protoctista; in that system, animals may be defined as multicellular, heterotrophic, diploid organisms that develop anisogamously-from two different haploid gametes, a large egg and a smaller sperm.
 The product of fertilization of the egg by the sperm is a diploid zygote that develops by a sequence of mitotic cell divisions.
 These mitoses result in first a solid ball of cells and then a hollow ball of cells called a blastula.
 The defining characteristic of all animals is their development from a blastula.
 In most animals, the blastula invaginates, folds inward, at a point to form a gastrula, a hollow sac having an opening at one end.
 Further growth and movement of cells produce a hollow digestive system called an enteron if it is open at only one end, and a gut or intestine if it has developed a second opening.

 Although multicellularity is found in all the kingdoms, it has developed most impressively in the animals—their cells are joined by complex junctions into tissues.
 Such elaborate joints—desmosomes, gap junctions, and septate junctions, for example—ensure and control communication and the flow of materials between cells.
 These junctions—and there are more kinds than those listed here—can be seen with an electron microscope.
 Indeed, the study of cells in tissues, and of tissues in organs, is a science in itself—histology.

-animals have ingestive nutrition: they take food into their bodies and then either engulf particles or droplets of it into digestive cells by the process of phagocytosis ("cell eating") or pinocytosis ("cell drinking") or absorb food molecules through cell membranes.
+Most animals have ingestive nutrition: they take food into their bodies and then either engulf particles or droplets of it into digestive cells by the process of phagocytosis ("cell eating") or pinocytosis ("cell drinking") or absorb food molecules through cell membranes.
 Although behavior of various kinds (attraction to light and avoidance of noxious chemicals, sensing of dissolved gases, and so forth) can be found in members of all five kingdoms, the animals have elaborated upon this theme too, far more than members of the other kingdoms.
 Mammalian behavior is perhaps the most complex.

 Of all organisms on Earth, only the animals have succeeded in actively invading the atmosphere.
 Whereas one can find representatives of all five kingdoms that spend significant fractions of their life cycle in the atmosphere (for example, spores of bacteria, fungi, and plants), none in any kingdom spend their entire life cycle in the atmosphere, and only animals fly.
 Active locomotion of animals through the air has been independently achieved several but not many times, and only in two phyla: Arthropoda, class Insecta, and Chordata, classes Aves (birds), Mammalia (bats and Homo sapiens only), and Reptilia (several extinct flying dinosaurs).